 Children's System of Care Approach: The Children's FSP uses a Children's System of Care approach to serving high-risk children and youth age 0-25.
-Transition age youth can access this system and transition automatically to the adult supports and services, or remain on the Wraparound (WRAP) Team if that level of care is more appropriate for their specific developmental stage.
+Seventeen year-old transition age youth can access this system and transition automatically to the adult supports and services, or remain on the Wraparound (WRAP) Team if that level of care is more appropriate for their specific developmental stage.